 THE HUDSON JET TAKES OFF

 The Jet went into production in January 1953 and went on sale in March, months after the start of the 1953 model year.
 It was offered in two models — Jet and fancier Super Jet — both available as two- or four-door sedans.
-Like the Fiat that inspired it, the Jet had unibody construction, although it was 12.2 inches (310 mm) longer than the 1400, mostly to accommodate its bigger, six-cylinder engine.
+Like the Fiat that inspired it, the Jet had unibody construction, although it was 12.2 inches (310 mm) longer than the 1400, mostly to accommodate its bigger six-cylinder engine.
 A three-speed manual transmission was standard, with either overdrive or GM’s Dual-Range Hydra-Matic optional.

 The Jet did not lack for performance.
-In standard form, it had 104 hp (78 kW), substantially more than the Rambler, Willys Aero, or Henry J. With the optional aluminum head and Twin H-Power, it made 114 hp (85 kW) — almost as much as a Chevrolet, which weighed some 500 lb (227 kg) more.
-Even with Hydra-Matic, a Twin H-Power Jet was capable of reaching 60 mph (0-97 km/h) in 15 seconds or less, with a top speed of around 90 mph (145 km/h) — quite brisk for an early-fifties family sedan.
+In standard form, it had 104 hp (78 kW), substantially more than the Rambler, Willys Aero, or Henry J. With the optional aluminum head and Twin H-Power, the Jet made 114 hp (85 kW) — almost as much as a Chevrolet, which weighed some 500 lb (227 kg) more.
+Even with Hydra-Matic, a Twin H-Power Jet was capable of reaching 60 mph (0-97 km/h) in 15 seconds or less and a top speed of around 90 mph (145 km/h) — quite brisk for an early-fifties family sedan.
 Fuel economy ranged from around 19 mpg (12.2 L/100 km) in city driving to perhaps 23 mpg (10.2 L/100 km) on the road, also decent for the time.

 Despite its virtues, the Jet had two serious failings.
-The first was its styling — however much Barit and Moran may have liked the hodgepodge of Ford, Fiat, and Oldsmobile design cues, public response was not favorable.
+The first was its styling.
+However much Barit and Moran may have liked the hodgepodge of Ford, Fiat, and Oldsmobile design cues, public response was not favorable.
 The more European-oriented magazines, like Road & Track, applauded it for its reasonable dimensions, if not its aesthetics, but the average buyer was not impressed.

 The second problem was price.
-The base price of a two-door Jet was $1,858, about $275 more than the popular Ford Customline tudor sedan and nearly $40 more than a Chevrolet Bel Air hardtop.
+The base price of a two-door Hudson Jet was $1,858, about $275 more than the popular Ford Customline tudor sedan and nearly $40 more than a Chevrolet Bel Air hardtop.
 The Super Jet started at $1,933, which was edging perilously close to Pontiac territory.
 Adding Twin H-Power, Hydra-Matic, a heater, and a full load of accessories would bring the tab to more than $2,500, enough to put a canny bargainer into a modestly equipped Buick Special.
-The Jet was less expensive than any of the big Hudsons, but anyone expecting it to be an inexpensive economy car was sorely disappointed.
+The Jet was less expensive than any of the big Hudsons, but anyone expecting it to be an inexpensive economy car was to be sorely disappointed.

-The Jet-Liner and Family Club Sedan were holding actions, because Hudson management’s attention was elsewhere.
+The Jet-Liner and Family Club Sedan were holding actions because Hudson management’s attention was elsewhere.
 The company was running out of money and rumors of its imminent demise dragged sales down even more.
 By the fall of 1953, A.E.
 Barit had concluded that the only hope of survival lay in a merger with Nash-Kelvinator.
 Barit had previously dismissed that prospect, but there was no longer any choice.

-The Hudson board approved the merger in January 1954, although it took another ten weeks to secure stockholder approval.
+The Hudson board approved the merger in January 1954, although it took another 10 weeks to secure stockholder approval.
 On May 1, 1954, Nash and Hudson reformed as the American Motors Corporation.
-Since Nash was by far the stronger partner — though hardly robust — Nash-Kelvinator president George Mason became the head of AMC, with Nash’s George Romney as executive vice president.
+Since Nash was by far the stronger partner — though hardly robust — Nash-Kelvinator president George Mason became the head of AMC with Nash’s George Romney as executive vice president.
 A.E.
 Barit had a seat on the board and a nominal consulting role, but his tenure was basically over.